CodeYourFuture/curriculum/common-content/en/module/induction/accounts/index.md

 +++

-Download and install the following software or register for the apps.
+Download and install the following software or register for the apps if you have not done so already

 Click on the links to go to the registration pages.
 Keep your login details for all sites/apps consistent and always use your real name.

-{{<note type="info" title="Real Name" >}}
+> [!IMPORTANT]
+>
+> ##### Real name
+>
-We recognise you may need to keep your birth name private.
+> We recognise you may need to keep your birth name private.
 When we say real name, we mean the name you go by.
 It does not have to match your birth certificate or any other legal document.
 It has to be consistent and professional.
-{{</note>}}

 Every time you create an account which can have a profile picture, you should set one up.
 Follow these [professional image guidelines](https://www.linkedin.com/business/talent/blog/product-tips/tips-for-taking-professional-linkedin-profile-pictures) when picking an image.
 Use the same picture for every account.